taylorlapeyre/gsd/README.md

 ### Usage

-  - `sudo gsd work`   - block all sites in sites.ini
+  - `sudo gsd work`   - block all sites in distraction_sites
-  - `sudo gsd play`   - unblock all sites in sites.ini
+  - `sudo gsd play`   - unblock all sites in distraction_sites
   - `sudo gsd status` - detect if sites are currently blocked or unblocked

 ### Installation